jb753/turbigen/src/turbigen2/CLI.md

 - `--set` reaches the design, and a mistyped `--set` key fails;
 - an unknown verb, a missing file, and a bad config each exit non-zero with a message on stderr rather than a traceback;
-- nothing but `sample` writes to stdout.
+- nothing but `batch` writes to stdout.